Kinetic derivation of a compressible Leslie--Ericksen equation for rarified calamitic gases: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge Professor E.~Virga, whose insights made this work possible.
-PEF acknowledges support from the UK Engineering and Physical Sciences Research Council [EPSRC grants EP/R029423/1 and EP/W026163/1].
+The authors would like to acknowledge E.~Virga, whose insights made this work possible. { The authors would also like to thank J.~M\'alek and O.~Sou\v{c}ek for their help in correcting some mistakes in an earlier draft of this work. } PEF acknowledges support from the UK Engineering and Physical Sciences Research Council [EPSRC grants EP/R029423/1 and EP/W026163/1].